 Getting your PMTA submitted is a huge milestone, but the work doesn’t stop there.
 The FDA’s review is rigorous, and even after you receive a marketing order, you have continuing obligations to meet.
 Successfully bringing a new tobacco product to market means understanding the core standards the FDA uses for its evaluation and being prepared for the long-term compliance responsibilities that follow.
 This includes everything from proving your product benefits public health to managing fees and fulfilling post-market duties.

-Pass the Public Health Standard Evaluation
+Passing the FDA’s Public Health Test

 The FDA’s decision hinges on one central question: Is your product “appropriate for the protection of the public health?”
 To answer this, your application needs extensive scientific data.
 The agency evaluates the risks and benefits to the population as a whole, considering both users and non-users.
 This means you must show how your product could impact tobacco use initiation and cessation.
 For example, you’ll need to provide evidence on whether your product might encourage non-users to start or discourage current users from quitting.
 The FDA’s guidance on Premarket Tobacco Product Applications details the kind of scientific investigation required to meet this critical standard.

-Manage User Fees and Compliance
+Staying on Top of User Fees and Compliance

 Preparing a PMTA is a significant financial undertaking.
 Beyond the internal costs of research and development, you need to budget for the application process itself.
 The FDA charges user fees to review applications, and the total cost can be substantial.
 While estimates often range from $117,000 to $466,000, our experience shows that a comprehensive application can easily exceed $1 million, depending on the complexity of your product.
 Planning for these expenses is a crucial step.
 Our PMTA submission services guide offers a deeper look into budgeting for these costs and ensuring your financial strategy aligns with your regulatory goals.

-Fulfill Post-Market Surveillance Duties
+Your Post-Market Surveillance Responsibilities

 Receiving a marketing order from the FDA is the goal, but it marks the beginning of a new phase of compliance.
 Approval isn’t a blank check; it comes with ongoing responsibilities.
 The FDA requires you to maintain detailed records and submit regular reports for any approved products.
 You may also be required to conduct post-market surveillance studies to monitor the product’s real-world impact on public health.
 These duties ensure that the product continues to meet the public health standard once it’s available to consumers.
 Think of it as a long-term partnership with the agency, where you are responsible for tracking and reporting on your product’s performance and safety in the market.